eclipse-keyple/keyple-website/content/docs/developer-guide/develop-local-application.md

 Several targets can be defined by the application according to the different customer cards expected.

-The default selection principle consists in providing an observable reader with a set of selection cases corresponding to the expected cards and receiving notifications containing not only the card identification but also the result of all additional commands that the application will have attached.
+The **default selection** principle consists in providing an observable reader with a set of selection cases corresponding to the expected cards and receiving notifications containing not only the card identification but also the result of all additional commands that the application will have attached.

-### AbstractSmartCard
+### Abstract smart card

-The AbstractSmartCard concept is used by specific extensions (e.g. Keyple Calypso) and by the **Keyple Core** selection mechanism.
+The **abstract smart card** concept is used by specific extensions (e.g. Keyple Calypso) and by the **Keyple Core** selection mechanism.
 It corresponds to an abstract container model implemented by the extension specific to a card type and returned by the selection process.

 This container will be able to carry all the useful information known about the card.